 - 1. 47 C.F.R. § 54.503(c) requires the applicant to seek competitive bids by posting an FCC Form 470 in order to seek discounts. - 2.
+47 C.F.R. § 54.507(f) establishes rules of distribution governing USAC's response to FCC Form 471 applications for discounts.
+Under these rules, USAC must calculate demand for category one and category two services.
+See 47 C.F.R. § 54.507(f)(1).
+If the total demand exceeds support available for category one or both categories, USAC shall first calculate the demand for category one services for all discount levels.
+Id.
+USAC will then calculate the demand for category services and shall allocate funding beginning with the most economically disadvantaged schools and libraries.
+See id. at § 54.507(f)(2) - 3.
 The Commission requires applicants to "submit a complete description of the services they seek so that it may be posted for competing service providers to evaluate."
-Universal Service Order, 12 FCC Rcd 8776, 9076, FCC 97-157, ¶ 570.
-The Commission further requires "the application to describe the services that the schools and libraries seek to purchase in sufficient detail to enable potential providers to formulate bids."
-Id. at 9078, ¶ 575. - 3.
-47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner." - 4.
-47 C.F.R. § 54.702(g) requires USAC to take "administrative action intended to prevent waste, fraud, and abuse."
+Universal Service Order, 12 FCC Rcd at 9076, para.
+570. The Commission further requires "the application to describe the services that the schools and libraries seek to purchase in sufficient detail to enable potential providers to formulate bids."
+Id. at 9078, ¶ 575.

+4. 47 C.F.R § 54.701(a) requires USAC to "administer[] the universal service support mechanisms in an efficient, effective, and competitively neutral manner."